 Keep in mind, as an out-and-back ski, it's up hill both ways.
 And down hill both ways...

 All the way from Buffalo, Amy spent a night with us and I got to show off the forest of Six Mile Creek to a professional land assessor, and someone with a couple more years of skiing experience than me.
 She questioned the sensibility of the trail to see this white oak and another on the just out of the picture.
-It's the turnaround spot.
-I like to go to make sure they are still somewhat vertical; a couple big red oaks came down recently and obliterated a trail.
+It's the turnaround spot and we didn't go down over the steep edge.
+I like to check to make sure they are still somewhat vertical, someday the rock anchoring them is going to let go.

 One more post about lake-effect.
 While Lake Erie might be frozen and not producing any more this season, to the great relief of those from Cleveland to Buffalo, Lake Huron is still open and produced this band one morning.
 Pittsburgh is not known for its lake-effect storms.